 1. Too Much Filler

 If a little filler is good, a lot of filler will be even better, right?
 Wrong!
 In the case of injectable fillers, a little really does go a long way.
-Too much filler can make you look unnatural and fake and can even accentuate the very creases you’re trying to hide.

 Swelling after a tummy tuck, also known as an abdominoplasty, is quite typical for a surgery this extensive.
 How long swelling lasts after a tummy tuck depends on many different factors.
 Understanding why swelling occurs may help you to better prepare mentally and have more realistic expectations for your recovery and results.